AppDaemon/appdaemon/docs/APPGUIDE.rst

 A dictionary containing any constraints and/or additional user specific keyword arguments supplied to the ``listen_state()`` call.

+The kwargs dictionary will also contain a field called ``handle`` that provides the callback with the handle that identifies the ``listen_state()`` entry that resulted in the callback.

 Publishing State from an App
 ----------------------------